srikanta00/lynxhttp/README.md

 Run `make` command from the home directory.
 A shared object (liblynxhttp.so) will be created in the `Bin` directory.
 It can be linked with your application.

 # Example
-An example server program is availble in the `test` directory.
+An example server program is availble in the `examples` directory.
 To make and run that program:
 ```
-cd test
+cd examples
 make
 sudo ./httpserver 0.0.0.0 8080
 ```